 Food Associated with Disobedience/Rebellion/Having Things My Way/Complaining/Putting Self Before God

-21 To show partiality is not good—yet a man will do wrong for a piece of bread.
+21 To show partiality is not good, but for a piece of bread a man will do wrong.

 Placing Food above Something of Greater Importance

 29 Once when Jacob was cooking stew, Esau came in from the field, and he was exhausted.
 30 And Esau said to Jacob, “Let me eat some of that red stew, for I am exhausted!”
 (Therefore his name was called Edom.)
 31 Jacob said, “Sell me your birthright now.”
 32 Esau said, “I am about to die; of what use is a birthright to me?”
 33 Jacob said, “Swear to me now.”
 So he swore to him and sold his birthright to Jacob.
 34 Then Jacob gave Esau bread and lentil stew, and he ate and drank and rose and went his way.
 Thus Esau despised his birthright.

 3 And he humbled you and let you hunger and fed you with manna, which you did not know, nor did your fathers know, that he might make you know that man does not live by bread alone, but man lives by every word that comes from the mouth of the LORD.

 10 And you shall eat and be full, and you shall bless the LORD your God for the good land he has given you.
 11 “Take care lest you forget the LORD your God by not keeping his commandments and his rules and his statutes, which I command you today, 12 lest, when you have eaten and are full and have built good houses and live in them, 13 and when your herds and flocks multiply and your silver and gold is multiplied and all that you have is multiplied,